adj.迟钝的,

 SYNONYMS:

-expeditious, prompt, ready; accelerated, hastened, quickened; hurried, rushed2.
+expeditious, prompt, ready; accelerated, hastened, quickened; hurried, rushed

 slow to move or act